 This degree gives you access to the very wide range of philosophical topics and expertise available in the Department.
-It's great preparation for Philosophy research, as well as an attractive postgraduate course.
+It's an excellent preparation for research in philosophy, as well as being an attractive postgraduate course in itself.

-With its impressive wealth of museum and galleries and its vibrant cultural scene, Liverpool is an ideal place to pursue a degree in aesthetic theory with opportunities to work hand-on in cultural institutions.
+With its impressive wealth of museum and galleries and its vibrant cultural scene, Liverpool is an ideal place to pursue a degree in aesthetic theory with opportunities to work hands-on in cultural institutions.

 Experience the full breadth of our academics’ expertise